LoyolaChicagoBooks/introcs-csharp/rst/lab-string-ops.rst

 Parts 2 and 4 also depend on :ref:`If-Statements`
 through :ref:`More-Conditional-Expressions`.

-Design, compile and run a C# program to accomplish each of the following tasks.
+Design, compile and run a single C# program to accomplish all of the following tasks.
 Add one part at a time and test before trying the next one.
 The program can just include a Main method, or it is neater to split things into separate methods (all static void, with names like